 The financial services industry fought hard to get rid of important consumer protections in the FoFA reform package – to the point where the reforms would no longer achieve the intended effect of removing bias and conflict of interest.

 The anti-reformists have gone right to the heart of why the reforms came about in the first place.
 Among other things, the industry pushed to have the legislation amended to allow advisers to continue recommending financial products from which they draw ongoing commissions.

 Many advisers don't let vested interests influence their advice.
 But there are many who do.
 The victims of financial advice scandals such as Storm Financial can attest to that.

 Money for nothing

-And in an attempt to hold on to passive income streams - those hidden ongoing fees you pay whether or not you've asked for or received any services - the industry is out to scuttle the opt-in clause.
+And in an attempt to hold on to passive income streams – those hidden ongoing fees you pay whether or not you've asked for or received any services – the industry pushed hard to scuttle the opt-in clause.

-The advice lobby also wants to do away with the requirement to provide customers with an annual statement explaining what they've been paying for.
+The advice lobby also attempted to persuade MPs to do away with the requirement to provide customers with an annual statement explaining what they've been paying for.

 These provisions were included in FoFA for good reason – because such information has been woefully lacking for decades, and the lack of transparency has cost Australian consumers dearly.

 Reforms cost consumers?